CJY0208/i18nshell/README.md

 ```

 ---
-# Increase internationalization types such as currency, time, etc.
+# Add customized i18n types such as currency, time, etc.

 `i18nshell` has simple text translation built in